sunithasomanna/ODIM/README.md

       logPath: /var/log/urplugin_logs
     ```

-9. Update the following mandatory parameters in the plugin configuration file:
+7. Update the following mandatory parameters in the plugin configuration file:

-    - **hostname**: Hostname of the cluster node where the URP will be installed.
-    - **lbHost**: IP address of the cluster node where the URP will be installed.
-    - **lbPort**: Default port is 30084.
+    - **odimUsername**: The username of the default administrator account of Resource Aggregator for ODIM.

+    - **odimPassword**:  The encrypted password of the default administrator account of Resource Aggregator for ODIM.
+To generate the encrypted password, run the following command:

+      ```
+      $ echo -n '<odimra_password>' | openssl pkeyutl -encrypt -inkey \
+      ~/ODIM/odim-controller/scripts/certs/<deploymentid>/odimra_rsa.private \
+      -pkeyopt rsa_padding_mode:oaep -pkeyopt rsa_oaep_md:sha512|openssl base64 -A
+      ```

     - **urPluginRootServiceUUID**: RootServiceUUID to be used by the URP service.

     Other parameters can either be empty or have default values.
 Optionally, you can update them with values based on your requirements.
 For more information on each parameter, see [Plugin configuration parameters](#plugin-configuration-parameters).